Exploring Android 11 developer preview - Part 1

 Based on the blog article it looks like we can expect exciting changes like:

-• Screen video recording in AOSP.
+Screen video recording in AOSP.
 One of the main changes I observed while playing with the new image was a screen recorder shortcut in the notification panel.
 AFAIK, this was not supported in AOSP so far and seems like a very handy feature for developers at least.

-• Allow apps to have experiences that leverage the bandwidth of 5G technology.
+.
 Newly added API make it easier to check downstream and upstream network bandwidth without polling the network.
-The platform seems to be taking care of the estimations even if the modem doesn’t support it.
+The platform seems to be taking care of the estimations even if the modem doesn’t support it. - The blog article mentions about a dedicated conversations section:

 Dedicated conversations section in the notification shade - users can instantly find their ongoing conversations with people in their favorite apps.